-- Uneducated mortgage loan borrowers
+- Uneducated borrowers

 Examples Of Predatory Lending Practices

 Predatory Lenders targeted homeowners with equity and funded loans against their properties without regard to them having the ability to repay their loans.
-They got high interest monthly payments PLUS profited when the homeowner could not repay their loans and from the proceeds of the foreclosure when the borrower defaulted on their mortgages
+They got high-interest monthly payments.
+PLUS profited when the homeowner could not repay their loans and from the proceeds of the foreclosure when the borrower defaulted on their mortgages.

-- Predatory Lending is not always illegal but there are so many risk factors on victims (borrowers) where they can lose their homes and ruin their credit for many years to come.
+Predatory Lending is not always illegal.
+But there are so many risk factors for victims (borrowers) that they can lose their homes and ruin their credit for many years to come.
 Predatory Lending is not just on home mortgages.

 Predatory Lenders can be payday loan lenders, car lenders, or consumer debt lenders.
-Some examples of predatory lending practices from mortgage lenders is not disclosing proper disclosures required by law and overcharging fees and costs beyond the maximum allowed by law.
+Some examples of predatory lending practices from mortgage lenders are not disclosing proper disclosures required by law and overcharging fees and costs beyond the maximum allowed by law.

-Here are examples of Predatory Lending:
+Here are examples of Predatory Lending Practices:

 - Mortgage loan packing